What type of video card does SoftPlan require?

 Depending on the card, a higher numbers of pixel shaders, vertex shaders, stream processors, and ray accelerator cores will generally yield better performance.

-Whoever the manufacturer of your graphics card, it is important to keep the video driver current.
-For more information, check the manufacturer’s site.
+SoftPlan runs well with the majority of mainstream graphics cards recently released, but it is important to keep the video driver current.
+For more information on updating the video card driver check the card manufacturer’s web site.

 Limitations: Integrated graphics (i.e. no separate graphics card) often do not have dedicated RAM, instead sharing memory with the system in general.
 This is common with both laptop and desktop computers and can result in inferior performance as compared to that of a separate graphics card.

 ¹ SoftPlan version 2020 and all earlier versions of SoftPlan do not make use of DirectX12.